uhh-lt/unsupervised-ultra-fine-entity-typing/README.md

 cd ../open_type/open_type
 python scorer.py ../../unsupervised-ultra-fine-entity-typing/predictions_jobimtext/predictions_open_type_with_jobimtext
 ```
 ### 7. Compute combination
 - The best model and its predictions of model by Choi et al. 2018 are available, again, at
 http://nlp.cs.washington.edu/entity_type.
 Download best model and outputs from "Pretrained model / outputs", or alternatively here http://nlp.cs.washington.edu/entity_type/model/best_model.tar.gz.
 - Extract the downloaded compressed folder and move it to ../open_type/.
+- Change the python and output directories in scripts/combination.sh, accordingly.
 ```
 bash scripts/combination.sh
 ```
 - Note that before computing scores, first convert them to set, e.g. as done in convert_combination.ipynb.
+- Compute the scores in the same way as in step 6.

+#### Note for computing without pronouns scores
+- To get without pronouns predictions for jobimtext predictions and/or Choi et al. (2018) predictions, use "exclude_pronouns" function in the combination.py file, e.g. as done in wo_pronouns.ipynb.
 - Compute the scores in the same way as in step 6.

 #### Note for License